honzahommer/express-flash-2/README.md

 * use `res.flash()` instead of `req.flash()`;
 * res.flash() just for writing messages into the sesson;
-* all flash messages will be copied to `res.req.session.flash` automatically.
+* all flash messages will be copied to `res.locals.flash` automatically.

 ## Install